Backpacker, Lottie Butler, discovers a hidden secret in Central Laos

-Wandering freely, you have the chance to peer tentatively into the musty huts, where your awkard smiles are greeted by enthusiastic waves and toothy grins.
-Women squat on their haunches, arranged in a semi-circle and chatting idly, groups of men shelter under the shade of ferns, lounging in hammocks or sharpening knives on a block of wood and children patter barefoot between the huts.
+Wandering freely, you have the chance to peer tentatively into the musty huts, where your awkward smiles are greeted by enthusiastic waves and toothy grins.
+Women squat on their haunches, arranged in a semi-circle and chatting idly, groups of men shelter under the shade of ferns, lounging in hammocks or sharpening knives on a block of wood and children potter around barefoot between the huts.
 The older residents, their leathery wizened skin crumpled in deep wrinkles, can be seen crouched down around a long, faded, wooden pipe with a smouldering cake of herbs attached.
-Sucking deep gulpfuls of smoke, they barely pause for oxygen.
+Sucking deep gulps of smoke, they barely pause for oxygen.

 Tad Lo’s Secret Jacuzzi?

 Amidst the sweltering heat of Southern Lao, the Mekong River provides a watery sanctuary for travellers, who loll lazily in the waters to try and alleviate the heat.
 Indeed, it is hard to imagine being comfortable in a village that not only is a substantial distance from the nearest air conditioning unit but is also without easy Mekong access.
 However, first appearances can be deceptive…